ubicucsd/bootcamp_18_19/2_Python.md

 #### Challenge 2

 Create a file that takes in "test.fasta" and prints out the GC-content of all of the data.
-Hint: the GC-content is the perecentage of G's + C's in some genetic data.
+Hint: the GC-content is the percentage of G's + C's in some genetic data.
 If you wish, you can read more about it [here](https://en.wikipedia.org/wiki/GC-content)

 ## Credits